Sean M. Morrison: Cook County Commissioner

 In April 2016, Morrison secured a grant of naloxone to supply for the Cook County police departments.

 In October 2016, Morrison and all three other Republican members of the Cook County Board of Commissioners voted against a paid sick leave mandate which the Cook County Board of Commissions passed, all arguing that the county lacked the home rule authority to enforce employment or labor mandates.
 After its passage, Morrison denounced it, proclaiming, "this is illegal."

 Morrison opposed the sweetened beverage tax passed by the Cook County Board of Commissioners on November 10, 2016.
 Morrison would lead a successful effort to repeal it in October 2017.

 In 2018, Morrison was elected outright to a full term by a narrow 1.14% margin over Democrat Abdelnasser Rashid.

 Morrison has been a strong supporter of charter schools, but has received some scrutiny for his support of ones that have been regarded as failing.

 Morrison introduced a proclamation that would honor April as "Arab American Heritage Month".
 It passed unanimously at the Cook County Board of Commissioners' March 20, 2019 meeting.

 In 2019, when a bill that would have seen the Board of Commissioners urge the Illinois General Assembly to pass HB2495 (The Reproductive Health Act), Morrison voiced his "pro-life" stance.

 In 2019, Morrison cast the lone vote against the 2020 Cook County budget.

-In 2020, amid the COVID-19 pandemic, Morrison co-sponsored legislation by Scott Britton which would enable the county to share the addresses of individual that had tested positive for COVID-19 with police and fire chiefs in the county's various jurisdictions.
+In 2020, amid the COVID-19 pandemic, Morrison co-sponsored legislation by Scott R. Britton which would enable the county to share the addresses of individual that had tested positive for COVID-19 with police and fire chiefs in the county's various jurisdictions.

 In 2022, Morrison's predecessor, Liz Gorman, announced her intention to challenge Morrison in the 2022 Republican primary.
+Morrison defeated Gorman in the primary.
+Morrison won reelection narrowly in the general election.
+With his 2.58% margin of victory, Morrison was the only Republican nominee to win any of Cook County's partisan races in the county's 2022 election.